Are Antiques a Good Investment?

 Consider how antique investments fit into your overall portfolio.
 Diversification is key to managing risk effectively with antiques.
 Don't invest your entire antique budget in a single piece.
 Instead, invest in multiple pieces with strong provenance to mitigate risk.
 Distribute your total investment portfolio to different asset classes and investment types, with antiques taking the place of one type of alternative asset class.

-Where Can You Invest in Antiques
+Where You Can Invest in Antiques

 If you're ready to invest in antiques, there are a number of places to look.
 In fact, it's worth checking all of these options before making purchases to get a sense of what's available in the market.